Windsor (UK Parliament constituency)

-Windsor (/ˈwɪnzə/) is a constituency in Berkshire represented in the House of Commons of the UK Parliament since 2005 by Adam Afriyie of the Conservative Party.
+Windsor (/ˈwɪnzə/) is a constituency of the House of Commons in the UK Parliament represented since 2024 by Jack Rankin of the Conservative Party.
 It was re-created for the 1997 general election after it was abolished following the 1970 general election and replaced by the Windsor and Maidenhead constituency.

 Constituency profile

+The constituency is centred on Windsor Great Park, covering the eponymous town of Windsor and various towns and villages in RBWM and Slough, in Berkshire, and Runnymede in Surrey.

 The re-created constituency, from 1997, has continued a trend of large Conservative Party majorities.
-In local elections the major opposition party has been the Liberal Democrats, who have had councillors particularly in the town of Windsor itself.
-Affluent villages and small towns along the River Thames and around the Great Park have continued to contribute to large Conservative majorities, from Wraysbury to Ascot.
-The only ward with any substantial Labour support is in Colnbrook with Poyle, based in Slough.
+Post 2023 boundary changes, in local elections in the seat the major opposition party varies, with Labour strong in the Slough wards and Englefield Green, the Liberal Democrats in the town of Windsor itself, and independents in various villages.
+That said, affluent villages and small towns along the River Thames and around the Great Park have continued to contribute to large Conservative majorities, including Wraysbury and Ascot.

-Containing one of the least social welfare-dependent demographics and among the highest property prices, the seat has the third highest Conservative share of the vote in the country.
-At the 2010 election, only two areas voted more strongly towards the Conservative Party: Richmond (Yorks) foremost followed by Beaconsfield in Buckinghamshire.
+In the 2024 General Election, Labour came second to the Conservatives due to the changed composition of the seat in the boundary changes.

 History

-Windsor has had parliamentary representation for centuries, first sending a member in 1301, and continuously from 1424.
-It elected two members of parliament until 1868, when the constituency was reformed and its representation reduced to one MP.
-In 1974, the constituency was abolished and a similar one, Windsor and Maidenhead was created.
-However, in 1997 the constituency was recreated.
+Windsor has had parliamentary representation for centuries, formally known as the Parliamentary Borough of New Windsor, first sending a member in 1301, and continuously from 1424.
+It elected two members of parliament until 1868, when its representation was reduced to one MP.
+In 1918, the Parliamentary Borough was abolished and absorbed into the new county seat of Windsor, which also included large parts of the abolished Wokingham constituency.

+In 1974, the constituency was abolished and replaced by Windsor and Maidenhead, although there were no changes to the boundaries.
+In 1997, the constituency was recreated when Windsor and Maidenhead was split into two separate seats.

 The early political history of the area was strongly influenced by the monarch and members of his or her family.
 Windsor Castle has been an important royal residence throughout the history of the constituency.